 - Lysol Brand Clean & Fresh Multi-Surface Cleaner (20% cleaner solution to water ratio)

 - Read the manufacturer’s instructions carefully.
 Many require the surface to remain wet for a few minutes, so continuous wiping might be necessary.

 - Allow the surface to dry.

 Note: Resistive touch screens (plastic film) have an air vent to equalize pressure on some part of one of the edges.
-Getting any liquid on the vent can damage the display module, so the panel needs to have a gasket and bezel to prevent this.
-An acceptable solution would be to put a cleanable screen protector over the entire screen before gasket/bezel.
+Getting any liquid on the vent can damage the display module, so the panel needs a gasket and bezel to prevent this.
+An acceptable solution would be to put a cleanable screen protector over the entire screen before the gasket/bezel.
 See “Is there an inexpensive screen protector I can use for my display?” for more information.